globus/globus-automate-client/docs/source/using_the_cli.rst

 ``--action-scope`` option.

-All of the action providers operated by the Globus team are described in the section :doc:`globus_action_providers`, which includes their URL and tips on using the CLI for interactions with these action providers directly.
+All of the action providers operated by the Globus team are described in the `hosted action providers`_ documentation, which includes their URL and tips on using the CLI for interactions with these action providers directly.
 As these action providers are publicly viewable, there is no need to provide the  ``--action-scope`` option when working with them from the CLI -- the CLI